The local and the global: The Cayman Islands and the international financial system

 During the nineteen-seventies a series of offshore financial centers emerged--many in places that were known as tax havens.
 These centers are clustered (e.g., Caribbean, Europe) and exist as adjuncts to major regional economic blocs (e.g., North America, European Community).
 Each offshore financial center competes fiercely to host "furtive" monies: hot money that is seeking to hide from regulation and flight capital.
 In addition, offshore centers are the bases from which international banks, corporations and other institutions participate in the Euromarkets.
 These markets represent vast amounts of "fictitious" capital (credit) which is frenetically repackaged; sold and resold.
 The Cayman Islands' development as an offshore financial center is related to changes in the workings of the Euromarkets and the Islands' geopolitical context.
 The Caymans have become "entrepreneurial islands" competing with other places in the Caribbean through the promotion of a carefully managed place-image.

 Key themes which are intertwined in this study include: the enigmatic nature of money itself; the problematic role of the state as the guarantor and regulator of money and, more broadly, of the financial system; and, the relationship between "furtive" monies and fictitious capital in the offshore markets and centers.
 These themes are employed in the narrative to explore the complexity of the relationship between one small country and the international financial system; between the local and the global.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Roberts, Susan Mary, "The local and the global: The Cayman Islands and the international financial system" (1992).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 28.